Springsteen (song): Critical reception

 "Springsteen" received critical acclaim from many music critics.
 Billy Dukes of Taste of Country gave the song five stars out of five, calling it "the best song from one of 2011's top country albums."
 Matt Bjorke of Roughstock also gave the song five stars of five, writing that "the strong, sing-a-long lyrics and driving, percussive melody brings Eric Church to an accessibility that he's previously never had."
 Noah Eaton of Country Universe gave it an A−, saying that it is "a gorgeous, bittersweet anthem-to-be that will likely leave even some more hardened hearts simultaneously smile and cry listening."
 Eaton went on further to say that this song would propel Church's career to the next level.
 American Songwriter chose the song for its Lyric of the Week feature, for the week of June 11, 2012.
 The song was nominated for two Grammy Awards – Best Country Solo Performance and Best Country Song – on December 12, 2012, but failed to win any of the awards at the ceremony in 2013.

 Thom Jerek of AllMusic said the song had "a clever, if somewhat cloying, tune, but it gets the feeling across in spades."
 The A.V.
 Club reviewer Steven Hyden claims that Church "is just as effective on slower, more thoughtful songs like "Springsteen" and that the song "[reflects] reflecting on music’s power to revive forgotten emotions from the past."
 Bruce Springsteen himself took note of Church's music, specifically the song "Springsteen", and wrote Church a note on the back of a setlist.
 Church received the letter from Springsteen's after a show on August 19, 2012.
 In the note, Springsteen explained his and his family's love of the song and that he hoped to have their paths cross at some point.
 Church was surprised when receiving the note and said that "it’s a long note, takes up the entire back page of this setlist for a show that lasted three hours and 47 minutes."

-Rolling Stone ranked "Springsteen" at #58 on their list of the 100 Greatest Country Songs of All Time, the fifth ranking for a song released in the 21st century behind Carrie Underwood's "Before He Cheats" (#57), Brad Paisley's "Alcohol" (#54), Kacey Musgraves' "Follow Your Arrow" (#39) and Taylor Swift's "Mean" (#24).
-The magazine later ranked the song #391 on its 2021 list of The 500 Greatest Songs of All Time.
+Rolling Stone ranked "Springsteen" at #58 on their list of the 100 Greatest Country Songs of All Time, the fifth highest ranking for a song released in the 21st century behind Carrie Underwood's "Before He Cheats" (#57), Brad Paisley's "Alcohol" (#54), Kacey Musgraves' "Follow Your Arrow" (#39) and Taylor Swift's "Mean" (#24).
+In a 2024 update, the publication expanded the ranking to the 200 Greatest Country Songs of All Time, with "Springsteen" placing at #58 once again.
+The magazine also ranked the song #391 on its 2021 list of The 500 Greatest Songs of All Time.